ashomah/Tour-de-France/Tour_de_France_-_Data_Visualization.md

 Dataset](http://www.makeovermonday.co.uk/data/data-sets-2017/).
 All
 documents of this project can be found on GitHub: [Tour de France](https://github.com/ashomah/Tour-de-France).
-The code can be found on GitHub as a Gist: [TOur de France Code](https://gist.github.com/ashomah/a4d041e1965c4b41e783228a9c43fc06).
+The code can be found on GitHub as a Gist: [Tour de France Code](https://gist.github.com/ashomah/a4d041e1965c4b41e783228a9c43fc06).
 The report also requires 12 packages which will be installed automatically if not already present on your machine: `ggplot2, ggalt,